 The “P&L statement” is an essential tool for startup companies because it helps the owner evaluate his/her company’s financial standing, as stated above.
 The statements help monitor growth and profitability during specific time segments.
 They also play an essential role in loss prevention, identifying overinvestment and other damaging business practices that can run startup companies into the ground.

 Think of it as a “check-up” for your business.
-That established, every small business startup must learn how to complete a profit and loss statement.
+Every small business startup must learn how to complete a profit and loss statement.
 For some guidance, follow these steps.

 How to Make a Profit and Loss Worksheet